jayverts/GA-Project-1/README.md

 7/13/17
 --------
 Worked on the buttons again.
 Can't seem to figure out how to get it to move back and forth.
 I did find a function online that springs the object up and that seems to work.
 Might have to stick with that over the arrow keys.

+Added the bird as an object and a tree as an obstacle.